 Is Brake Checking Illegal in the UK?

 Yes.
-Brake checking is classed as dangerous driving under UK law.
+Brake checking is illegal and is classed as dangerous driving under UK law.
+Police and courts treat it seriously because it puts lives at risk.

 -